 Set roll in the container as you roll it to apply the honey.
 Rotate the toilet roll around to catch as much bird seed with the honey.

 Once it’s covered with bird seed, let the roll dry.
 If you use peanut butter, you can put it in the refrigerator to harden.

 Once the roll is dry, cut 2’ section of thread.
 Feed the thread through the toilet roll and tie a simple knot.
 It’s ready to be hung!
 Take note of the different birds that visit your feeder.

 bIRDs take flight

-The pandemic may have us nesting at home, but birds are in flight all around us.
+Birds are in all around us.
 Look for birds outside your window.
 See how time flies as we learn about the migration, bird species, and create a bird feeder for our feathered friends.